sonic-net/SONiC/doc/mgmt/SONiC_OC_Vlan_PortChannel_HLD.md

 Due to the above mentioned reasons, LACP **protocol specific configuration is not supported** in the initial release.

+### LOOPBACK
+Enhancing the management framework backend code and transformer methods to add support for loopback handling

 ### Clear Counters support for PortChannel and Ethernet Interfaces
 1. Enhancing the management framework backend to support clearing of interface statistics.
 When user issues "clear counters" command, the current snapshot of COUNTERS table will be stored into a new table COUNTERS_BACKUP, with an extra key for each interface to store time stamp when counters were cleared.
 2. For "show interface" commands, counter values will be calculated by doing a diff between the COUNTERS & COUNTERS_BACKUP tables.
 3. In contrast, click CLI "sonic-clear counters" command stores counter values from COUNTERS table into a **file** ( "/tmp/portstat<uid>" ) using python's pickle module, but we plan to go with a different approach of storing counter values in Redis DB to keep the backend code less complex.

 ## 3.2 DB Changes

 ### 3.2.1 CONFIG DB
 No changes to CONFIG DB schema.

 ### 3.2.2 APP DB
 No changes to CONFIG DB schema.

 ### 3.2.3 STATE DB
 ### 3.2.4 ASIC DB
 ### 3.2.5 COUNTER DB
 1. Will be adding a new table COUNTERS_BACKUP to save counter values and last reset time per interface.
 2. Will be reading data from COUNTERS_PORT_NAME_MAP and COUNTERS tables.

 ## 3.3 Switch State Service Design